-- $2. \,$ The Convention shall be concluded for a period of five years dating from the exchange of ratifications. - 3.
+- r.
+The present Convention shall be ratified and the exchange of ratifications shall take place at Oslo. - It shall be registered at the Secretariat of the League of Nations. - 2.
+The Convention shall be concluded for a period of five years dating from the exchange of ratifications. - 3.
 If it has not been denounced at least six months before the expiration of this period, it shall remain in force for further successive periods of five years. - 4.
 Notwithstanding denunciation by one of the High Contracting Parties, all proceedings pending at the expiration of the current period of the Convention shall be duly completed.

-In faith whereof, the above-mentioned Plenipotentiaries have signed the present Convention.

-Done at Geneva on September 9, 1929, in two copies.
+In faith whereof, the above mentioned Plenipotentiaries have signed the present Convention.
+Done at Oslo, October 1, 1930, in two copies.

-(Signed) Dr. Edvard Beneš.

-(Signed) Joh.
+(L. S.) (Signed) Joh.
 Ludw.
 Mowinckel.
+(L. S.) (Signed) Buchberger.